On the tangent bundle and the divisor theory of a general matroid: Tangent bundle and its Chern class

 \subsection{The Chow (Poincaré) polynomial}

 For a matroid $M$ realized by $L$ over $\mathbb{C}$, \(W_L\) is a wonderful compactification obtained by an iterated sequence of blow-ups along smooth subvarieties, each of which is again a wonderful compactification of smaller rank.
-Assume inductively that each blow-up center has \(h^{p,q}=0\) for all \(p\neq q\).
-Then the final compactification \(W_L\) also satisfies
+By inductively assuming that each blow-up center satisfies $h^{p,q}=0$ for all $p\neq q$, it follows that the final compactification $W_L$ also satisfies:

 i.e., its Hodge diamond is supported purely on the diagonal.
 Furthermore, the cycle map from the Chow ring to the cohomology ring continues to be an isomorphism.
 (For example, see \cite[Theorem 7.31]{Voisin}.)